Skip to content

 Search & RAG Settings

-These settings control Atlas’s local search and retrieval system — how it breaks your notes into searchable pieces, how it finds relevant content, and how much memory it uses to do so.
+These settings are found under Advanced Settings in the settings panel.
+They control Atlas’s local search and retrieval system — how it breaks your notes into searchable pieces and how it finds relevant content.
 These are free features that run entirely on your device.

 When indexing a note, Atlas splits it into overlapping segments called chunks.
 Each chunk is what gets searched and returned as a result.